 After the applicable forms are submitted, an appointment can be made with the school secretary or Early Years Coordinator for a placement observation.
-During these times, students are invited to meet with an Early Years' teacher as part of an observation process.
+During these times, students are invited to meet with an Early Years' teacher as part of an observation.
 Sometimes this will consist of a one-to-one session with that teacher and/or observations of the child's interactions with the classroom environment and other students as part of a group session.
-The secretary or coordinator will be able to advise on when observation meetings will take place throughout the year.
+The secretary or coordinator will be able to advise on available time scheduling observations throughout the year.
+Following the observation(s), parent will receive a communication informing them about the school's decision regarding the student's readiness and acceptance to the school.